Where Are Google Chrome Bookmarks Stored?

 To reach the bookmark file in Windows, you will have to access your AppData folder.
 To find the folder, follow these steps:

-- Select the View tab from the menu.
+- To show hidden folders, select the “View” tab from the menu.

-You might observe the folder as “Default” or “Profile 1 or 2…” depending on the number of profiles on your Google Chrome browser.
+- If “Profile 2” folder does not exist, select “Default” or “Profile 1″ depending on the number of profiles in your Chrome browser.

 Now you can move, copy, or delete your Chrome bookmarks at your discretion.